moneyeva/moneyeva-docs/docs/guides/creating-your-own.md

 Once published:

-- Your Eva will be publicly accessible under your screen name and URL slug.
+- Your Eva will be publicly accessible under your screen name and permanent link.
 - Published Evas **cannot be unpublished**, but you can update them at any time to make improvements or corrections.

 ---